amueller/scipy-2016-sklearn/README.md

 Python 3.4, and Python 3.5.

-After obtaining the material, we **strongly recommend** that you open and execute the Jupyter Notebook `jupter notebook check_env.ipynb` that is located at the top level of this repository.
-Inside the repository, you can open the notebook by executing
+After obtaining the material, we **strongly recommend** that you open and execute the Jupyter Notebook `check_env.ipynb` that is located at the top level of this repository.
+You can open the notebook by executing

 ```bash
 jupyter notebook check_env.ipynb
 ```

 inside this repository.
-Inside the Notebook, you can run the code cell by clicking on the "Run Cells" button as illustrated in the figure below:
+Inside the notebook, you can run the code cell by clicking on the "Run Cells" button as illustrated in the figure below:

 ![](images/check_env-1.png)

-Finally, if your environment satisfies the requirements for the tutorials, the executed code cell will produce an output message as shown below:
+Finally, if your environment satisfies the requirements for the tutorials, the executed code cell will produce an output message similar to the one shown below:

 ![](images/check_env-2.png)